Greg Walden: Sponsored legislation

-Intervention in Malheur Wildlife Refuge issues
+Malheur Wildlife Refuge

 Walden, whose district office includes the Malheur National Wildlife Refuge, said that although one militant was killed and another wounded in the armed occupation of the refuge, "We can all be grateful that today has ended peacefully, and that this situation is finally over.
 Now, life in Harney County can begin to return to normal and the community can begin the long process of healing."
 He complained about allegedly poor federal forest and land management policies during the occupation, and said he would like to see changes to those policies: "We need to foster a more cooperative spirit between the federal agencies and the people who call areas like Harney County home."
 On June 27, 2018, Walden pleaded for a pardon for Dwight and Steven Hammond, who repeatedly committed arson and threatened federal refuge workers over an 18-year period, saying that the original trial's federal judge, Michael Robert Hogan, said that the mandatory sentence would "shock the conscious [sic]".
 On July 10, Trump pardoned both men, commuting their sentences to time served.
 Steven had been scheduled to be released on June 29, 2019, and Dwight on February 13, 2020.

 Personal life

 Walden and his wife, Mylene, live in Hood River with their son Anthony.
-They are members of the Episcopal Church in the United States of America and participate in local civic groups such as the Rotary Club and the Chamber of Commerce.
+They participate in local civic groups such as the Rotary Club and the Chamber of Commerce.

 Walden was a licensed amateur (ham) radio operator, W7EQI.

 On January 31, 2007, Walden sold Columbia Gorge Broadcasting, which runs five stations in the eastern Columbia River Gorge, to Bicoastal Columbia River LLC in order to avoid any conflict of interest that might arise with his congressional duties.

+Walden is an Episcopalian.
+He is a board member for American Edge, a lobbying organization for the technology industry.
+In 2022, it was reported in The Wall Street Journal that Walden was hired by Mindbloom, a telemedicine-based ketamine-assisted therapy company, for the purpose of lobbying on telehealth policies.